My ears perked up when I heard him utter these six words – “Let me give you some advice.”

 This advice often comes to transitioning service members courtesy of their not-yet-transitioned brothers and sisters in arms.

 “But is the money enough?
-You might think that it is, because you think you didn’t get paid a lot while you were in the military,” Ryan Pitts, Medal of Honor recipient and Hiring Our Heroes and Toyota Personal Branding Ambassador, told us during episode 127 of the HOH Sitrep podcast.
+You might think that it is, because you think you didn’t get paid a lot while you were in the military,” said Ryan Pitts, a Medal of Honor recipient and Hiring Our Heroes and Toyota Personal Branding Ambassador.

 Besides considering a job’s compensation, Pitts recommends that transitioning service member examine their professional goals.
 Ask yourself, “What am I passionate about?
 Do I prefer to work with a team or alone?
 How important is a sense of purpose in my job to me?”